 Myth: I don’t have to worry about paying loans back while I’m in school.

+This is one of the more common student loan myths.
 Many student loans don’t begin charging interest until 6-12 months after you graduate, or when you start paying them if you’re still in school (although unsubsidized loans charge interest from the moment you take them out).
 So while most people don’t have to pay back loans while they’re in school, that doesn’t mean you shouldn’t be planning ahead on how you’re going to do so.
 Try not to squander any money that you could be saving while you’re in school, and above all, don’t use your student loan money to promote yourself to a higher style of living.

 Myth: I’ll never pay off my student loans.

 While most of our generation isn’t likely to be buying houses anytime soon after graduating college, there are ways to make paying off your federal loans easier.
 Certain career areas (such as public service and teaching) often have forgiveness programs, provided you make steady payments for ten or fifteen years.
 You can change your payment plans to work with your income.
 The important thing to remember is to stay ahead of the interest rate; giving more than the minimum payment when you can afford it can go a long way toward speeding up your repayment process.